On 14 May 2024, The Blackpool Tower celebrated its 130th Anniversary! Take a look at this history of The Blackpool Tower, the towns fabulous icon!

 Did you know?
 That the River Ribble probably once flowed out to sea where the Tower now stands?

 It’s clear that it previously flowed along a different route from its current course.
 And it’s possible that the old course was along the northern edge of Longridge Fell, reaching the sea near to where Blackpool Tower now stands.
-It’s not been conclusively proved.
-But the fact that Diamict (boulder clay or till) is found at depths in excess of 20 metres beneath the Tower supports the theory.
+It’s not been conclusively proved, but finding Diamict (boulder clay or till) at depths in excess of 20 metres beneath the Tower supports the theory.

 The History of The Blackpool Tower

-So we know that this iconic and much loved building is over 125 years old, but carry on reading to find out a LOT more!
+So we know that this iconic and much loved building is 130 years old, but carry on reading to find out a LOT more!

 Before The Blackpool Tower